itinstructor/GoPiGo3/README.md

 My GoPiGo3 with all its modifications.

-## Video Streaming

-- picam2_video_1.py --> Video streaming using Picam2 and OpenCV for Raspberry Pi Bullseye and Bookworm.
-Using the new libcamera2 camera stack.
-- video_star.py --> Video streaming using OpenCV for Python using legacy camera stack.

 ## GoPiGo3 Code

 - ps4_gopigo.py --> Remote control with wireless PS4 game controller to Pi bluetooth.
 Also used as a library for GoPiGo3 remote control.